Security & Privacy

 2. Export as PDF

-4. Sign the protected PDF digitally using the Sign PDF tool if needed
+4. Sign the protected PDF digitally using Sign PDF if needed

 5. Email the protected PDF to the recipient